TheOtherRolesAU/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Hotfix 3.2.2**
+- Bug fix: The Medium now shows the roles of players in the rigth format

 **Version 3.2.1**
 - Hotfix for 3.2.0
+- Bug fix: The Warlock is again able to kill with the curse abilty

 **Version 3.2.0**
 - **New Role:** [Witch](#witch) created by [Alex2911](https://github.com/Alex2911)